Program overview

 Graduates of the Bachelor of Science (Honours) in Chemistry program can pursue a variety of career paths in Canada, including:

-• Chemist: Conduct research and experiments to develop new products and processes in various industries.
+- Chemist: Conduct research and experiments to develop new products or processes in various industries, including pharmaceuticals and materials science.

-• Quality Control Analyst: Ensure that products meet regulatory standards and specifications through rigorous testing and analysis.
+- Quality Control Analyst: Ensure that products meet required standards and regulations by conducting tests and inspections.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.